PhilCPH/Python_Twitter-Sentiment-Analysis-and-ML/README.md

 ### Results

-After pre-processing the tweets, we can plot the polarity of the tweets against the subjectivity.
+After pre-processing the tweets, I can plot the polarity of the tweets against the subjectivity.

 ![Polsub image](https://github.com/PhilCPH/Twitter-Sentiment-Analysis-and-ML/blob/main/images/Polarity.JPG)